-A funded postdoctoral fellow position is available for a collaborative project led by Dr. Ishibashi and Dr. Gallo through the Center for Neuroscience Research at Children’s National Hospital in Washington DC.
-The laboratory carries out basic and translational research using novel animal models to investigate the impact of Perinatal Injury on Fetal and Neonatal Brain Development.
+A postdoctoral fellow position is available for a project led by Dr. Haydar in collaboration with Dr. Ishibashi through the Center for Neuroscience Research at Children’s National Hospital in Washington DC.
+A major focus is the study of how forebrain stem and progenitor cells generate the extraordinary level of neuronal diversity and structural complexity using novel animal models.

 The full-time research fellow will work on our collaborative and innovative studies.
-Tools for state-of-the-art imaging together with cutting edge cellular/molecular analyses are available to address clinically relevant questions in neurodevelopment using preclinical animal model.
-In addition to techniques utilized in the Gallo lab and Ishibashi lab, there are opportunities to collaborate and learn various techniques utilized by other investigators at the Center for Neuroscience Research, including in vivo Ca2+ imaging, behavioral profiling, in vitro physiology, and single cell sequencing.
-The Center for Neuroscience Research is a highly collaborative environment and offers outstanding core facilities in microscopy/imaging, genomics/bioinformatics and animal behavior.
+Tools for state-of-the-art imaging together with cutting edge cellular/molecular analyses are available including gene expression profiling, in utero electroporation, patch clamp electrophysiology, laser scanning microscopy and cognitive behavioral testing.
+In addition to techniques utilized in the Haydar lab and Ishibashi lab, there are opportunities to collaborate and learn various techniques used by other investigators at the Center for Neuroscience Research.
+The Center is a highly collaborative environment and offers outstanding core facilities in microscopy/imaging, genomics/bioinformatics and animal behavior.

-Please learn more about our collaborative research and preclinical animal models through our website:
+Please learn more about the programs through our website:

-The postdoc will join a collegial, collaborative and highly productive team studying development and function/dysfunction of the CNS after perinatal brain injury.
+The postdoc will join a collegial, collaborative and highly productive team studying pediatric brain development.

 Candidates should be highly motivated and focused.

 Desired qualifications include:

 - Experience in developmental neuroscience (beneficial, but not necessary)